David-Roklem/django-test-task/README.md

 Test task for a trainee position

 ## Makefile
-For your convenience, use "make <command>".
-E.g. command "make runserver" will execute "poetry run python manage.py runserver" (in more common case - python manage.py runserver).
+For your convenience, use "make name-of-command".
+E.g. command "make runserver" will execute "poetry run python manage.py runserver" (in more common case - "python manage.py runserver").